-Rich dad poor dad is a personal finance book about using money wisely and smartly.
-It is written based on that Robert Kiyosaki has a rich dad and a poor dad.
+Rich Dad Poor Dad is a personal finance book about using money wisely and smartly.
+It’s written based on the fact that Robert Kiyosaki has a rich and poor dad.
 It’s his dad and then a friend’s dad.
-He shows you how the difference between how his rich dad treated money and how his poor dad treated money wasn’t necessarily rich dad earned more.
+He shows you the difference between how his rich dad treated money and how his poor dad treated money wasn’t necessarily rich dad earned more.

 1. Money: Master the Game: 7 Simple Steps to Financial Freedom

 The book focuses in part on lifestyle and not money.
-So it talks about ways to increase focus, determination, and drive, and what Tony Robbins does best, which is to motivate people to go out.
-It also makes a few good points about starting, saving early, and whether you’re in your thirties, you wish you started in your 20s.
-If you’re in your 40s, you wish to start it in your thirties, saying that it’s never too late for smart financial planning talks about the effects of compound interest.
+So it talks about ways to increase focus, determination, and drive and what Tony Robbins does best: to motivate people to go out.
+It also makes a few good points about starting, saving early, and whether you’re in your thirties or wish to start in your 20s.
+If you’re in your 40s, you wish to start in your thirties, saying that it’s never too late for smart financial planning talks about the effects of compound interest.

-So having money in the bank $100 at 10 percent growth a year would become $110, which would compound because you’d be getting interested in the principal and the effects of compound interest over time, which rises exponentially the further along you go.
+So having money in the bank, $100 at 10 percent growth a year, would become $110, which would compound because you’d be getting interested in the principal and the effects of compound interest over time, which rises exponentially the further you go.
 So the longer that you can invest your money, the longer time you’ve got, the more chance you’ve got of achieving your financial freedom.
-It provides a lot of insight into things that people may be unfamiliar with.
+It provides much insight into things that people may be unfamiliar with.

-So many concepts around investing in bonds and stocks talk about investing in ISAs and tax-free areas.
+So many concepts around investing in bonds and stocks discuss investing in ISAs and tax-free areas.
 It talks about fees in certain pension pots and different things like that.
-So author provides you with knowledge and information that you may not be familiar with, and it opens your eyes up to make you think a little bit further.
+So author provides you with knowledge and information you may not be familiar with, and it opens your eyes to make you think a little bit further.

-Like Rich Dad Poor Dad, the book focuses on improving your financial awareness and goal setting.
-Tony Robbins always talks about setting goals, progressing towards them, and making little steps towards a bigger goal.
-All these are good points and good positive points from the book, and again, its stress is one of the key importance for pensions in particular, and investment into stocks and shares and mutual funds.
+Like Rich Dad Poor Dad, it focuses on improving financial awareness and goal setting.
+Tony Robbins always talks about setting goals, progressing, and making little steps toward a bigger goal.
+All these are good points and positive points from the book, and again, its stress is one of the key importance for pensions, particularly investment into stocks and shares and mutual funds.

 Author: Tony Robbins